cupcake08/cupcake08/README.md

 [![Telegram Badge](https://img.shields.io/badge/-Telegram-0088cc?style=flat-square&logo=Telegram&logoColor=white)](https://t.me/firkey)
 ### Glad to see you here!

-I'm a 1st year Student BCA student.
+I'm a 1st year BCA student.
 I love programming , writing and traveling.

 As a student , I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.